Abdagon/health-ssi-2/README.md

 In case you are interested in the code, check out our [development repository](https://github.com/deak-ai/healthwallet).

+# Open Source

+The prototype is about to be published open source.
+Check out the GitHub «[HealthWallet](https://github.com/deak-ai/healthwallet-ips)» repoisitory.
+Stay tuned for more to come.

 # Contributors

 * [Peter Janes](https://www.linkedin.com/in/peterjanes/) - [DIDAS](https://www.didas.swiss) Health working group lead, GovTech Hackathon challenge owner